instructure/instructure-ui/packages/ui-radio-input/src/RadioInputGroup/README.md

 the name property on the RadioInput components for you and will set the selected item based on the `value` property.

+The `name` prop sets the [same low level HTML attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/radio#defining_a_radio_group) which **must be unique across the DOM** otherwise groups with the same name will interfere with each other.

 Adjust the size of the radio button and label text via the `size` prop.
 The default size is `medium`.